alphagov/transformation-dashboard/_posts/2000-01-03-redundancy-payment.markdown

 status: "beta"
-status-strapline: "Developing the beta service for applying for redundancy payments and for compensation for loss of notice."
+status-strapline: "This service is being developed in two parts.
+Part 1 deals with the application, while part 2 deals with compensation for loss of notice.
+Part 2 is in public beta and Part 1 is in beta development and will be supported by GOV.UK Verify."

 videos: